 This makes it a great food for March, where vata season is turning into kapha.
 It helps decrease water retention, weight gain, improves overall immunity, and increases elimination.
 Besides the above, asparagus is also good for both women’s and men’s reproductive health, for skin, hair, nails, beauty, and strength.
 Making the recipe with ghee helps to stimulate the digestive fire, or agni, and the almonds and sesame seeds provide protein and omega fatty acids—the good fat that the body needs for immunity and endurance.

-Sauteed Asparagus with Slivered Almonds
+RECIPE: Sautéed Asparagus with Slivered Almonds

-1 tsp ghee
+- 1 tsp ghee

-1 bunch asaparagus
+- 1 bunch asaparagus

-1/4 cup slivered almonds
+- 1/4 cup slivered almonds

-1 tsp salt
+- 1 tsp salt

-1 tsp black pepper
+- 1 tsp black pepper

-1 tsp maple syrup
+- 1 tsp maple syrup

 1/2 tsp lemon juice

-Heat ghee in pan.
-Add asparagus and saute until tender (about 10 minutes).
+- Heat ghee in pan.
+Add asparagus and sauté until tender (about 10 minutes).